 In most cases, inpatient treatment for heroin users will carry the safest and most successful rehab journey.
 To fully rehabilitate, a detoxification process supervised by a medical team will be required.
 This will work on the physical cravings experienced by clients.
 This can be a difficult and risky addiction treatment to complete without supervision.

-Following a heroin detox, alternative treatments will be promoted, usually over a period of 28 days or so.
-Psychological treatments such as individual and group therapy, support groups, and cognitive behavioural sessions will be recommended; all targeting a dual diagnosis and the underlying psychological trigger.
+Following a heroin detox in Massachusetts, alternative treatments will be promoted, usually over a period of 28 days or so Psychological treatments such as individual and group therapy, support groups, and cognitive behavioural sessions will be recommended; all targeting a dual diagnosis and the underlying psychological trigger.
 Again, this is the safest option, ensuring that clients can work through both physical and psychological opioid withdrawal.

 If you’re currently suffering from heroin addiction, consider the leading support and treatment we offer here at Ocean Recovery Centre.
 We offer inpatient treatment for heroin users, ensuring that safety and recovery can be prioritised.
 Benefit the value experienced through a rehab treatment program, helping you rehabilitate for the good.